calvin-brown/Spectral-encoder/README.md

 ![Examples of simulated spectra](/images/spectra.svg)

 For sparse spectra (few peaks and features), we hope that an autoencoder is able to learn a rather efficient representation, leading to a high rate of compression.
+While compression may not be necessary when capturing a spectrum of, e.g., a sample in the lab, it is critical in high-throughput spectroscopy applications.
+Notably, hyperspectral imaging requires obtaining a spectrum for each pixel in an image, often at 10s of frames per second and maybe mounted on a drone.
+In these situations, compressing spectra for processing and transmission is much more critical.

-In this repo, we explore a few different types of spectra: those that are sparse in the spatial (or "intensity") domain and those that are sparse in the spectral (or frequency) domain.
-An example of a signal that is sparse in the spatial domain would be a point source of light, and an example of a signal that is sparse in the spectral domain would be a narrow-bandwidth laser
+## Generating spectra